Congressional Republican leader reassures muni bond issuers

+* Planned submission of NDA for Glycopyrronium Tosylate (formerly DRM04) in 2h17 on schedule after pre-NDA meeting with FDA

-WASHINGTON One of the most powerful members of the Congress - House Majority Leader Eric Cantor - signaled his support on Wednesday for maintaining the tax exemption of interest paid by municipal bonds, offering reassurance to the state and local governments that use the debt to finance infrastructure and other projects.
+WASHINGTON, March 20 One of the most powerful members of the U.S. Congress - House Majority Leader Eric Cantor - signaled his support on Wednesday for maintaining the tax exemption of interest paid by municipal bonds, offering reassurance to the state and local governments that use the debt to finance infrastructure and other projects.

 "The message was received at least in my office about the importance of that benefit," Cantor, who as the second most powerful Republican in the House has been key in most fiscal and tax debates in Congress, told a meeting of the National Association of State Treasurers.